Encke (crater)

 Encke is a lunar impact crater that is located on the western edge of the Mare Insularum, to the south-southeast of the crater Kepler.
 The small crater Kunowsky lies to the east-southeast on the mare.

-The crater is named after German mathematician and astronomer Johann Franz Encke.
+To the west is the small Maestlin crater.

 The rim of Encke is low and somewhat polygonal in shape.
 The tiny craterlet Encke N lies across the western rim.
-The floor is somewhat uneven, and is covered in ray material from the nearby Kepler.
+This is a floor-fractured crater with a somewhat uneven surface, and is covered in ray material from the nearby Kepler.
+Ejecta from Kepler has covered the floor of Encke and deformed its rim.
 The high albedo of this ejecta makes Encke a bright feature when the Sun is at a high elevation over the lunar surface.

+In 2018, a lunar dome was discovered to the south of Encke, designated Encke 1.
+It has base dimensions of 33±× km and reaches a peak height of 180 m.

+This crater formation is named after German mathematician and astronomer Johann Franz Encke (1791–1865).
+His name was included in the lunar nomenclature of German astronomer Johann Heinrich von Mädler, published in 1837.
+Its designation was formally adopted by the International Astronomical Union in 1935.